Larkin Poe at Savannah Stopover. Photo by Geoff L. Johnson

 Barbecue & Blues Worth a Stop in Tifton

-If you’re wanting to schedule a real, slow-cooked Southern experience on your way to Savannah, the Rhythm & Ribs BBQ Festival, Tifton’s signature festival, takes place Saturday, March 1, with live music and a sanctioned barbecue competition featuring professional and backyard cooking teams.
+If you’re wanting to schedule a real, slow-cooked Southern experience on your way to Savannah, the Rhythm & Ribs BBQ Festival, Tifton’s signature festival, also takes place in early March, with live music and a sanctioned barbecue competition featuring professional and backyard cooking teams.

 Let the Good Times Roll in St. Marys and Tybee

-Mardis Gras may be over, but expect Tybee Island and St. Marys to keep the good times rolling after their annual events, which also take place the week before Stopover.
+This is also around Mardi Gras, so expect Tybee Island and St. Marys to keep the good times rolling after their annual events, which often take place the week before Stopover.
 Get in some Tybee Island time before or after you arrive in Savannah.
-Take a dive at Huc-a-Poo’s, which is hosting live music before, after and during Stopover.
-In fact the “Spring Broke: An Indie Rock Extravaganza” is being presented on March 8 as a “completely unofficial” concert event “at the greatest dive bar on Earth, showcasing some of our favorite bands on Earth!”
+Take a dive at Huc-a-Poo’s, which hosts live music before, after and during Stopover as a "completely unofficial" concert event "at the greatest dive bar on Earth, showcasing some of our favorite bands on Earth!"

 Pre-Stopover in Savannah